eschmiel/eschmiel.github.io/combatTrackerLite.md

 ## What is Combat Tracker Lite?

 Combat Tracker Lite is a lightweight tool for running combat encounters in Dungeons and Dragons.
-It is primarily concerned with helping the Dungeon Master keep track of turn order and basic character information.
+It is primarily concerned with helping the dungeon master keep track of turn order and basic character information.

 ## Why build Combat Tracker Lite?